Two Belgian policewomen shot dead: What we know - Journal du Cameroun

-A gunman killed two female police officers and a man in a parked car in the eastern Belgian city of Liege on Tuesday, before he was shot dead by police.
+A gunman killed two female police officers and a man in a parked car in the eastern Belgian city of Liege, before he was shot dead by police.

 The assailant is suspected of being radicalised in prison by Islamist militants.

-As more information emerges about the incident, here is what we know:
+As more information emerges about Tuesday’s incident, here is what we know:

 – The attack –